TOPSinfo/android_product_inventory/README.md

 # Kotlin - Product Inventory

-This repository is a demonstration of a booking system for users that includes features such as the ability to book an dealer based on their speciality, as well as the ability to chat and video call with them.
+This repository is user-friendly and efficient mobile application that allows users to book appointments with dealers for product demonstrations.
+Whether you want a demo for the latest gadgets, new home appliances, this app will simplify the appointment booking process and ensure a smooth experience.

 # Media